Suggested Retail Price to Students:

-- Step-by-step guide to Excel Basics.
-Includes detailed instructions for the most common Excel techniques, ranging from the basics (such as formatting cells) to intermediate skills (such as conditional formatting and named cells).
+- A step-by-step guide to Excel Basics.
+Includes detailed instructions for the most common Excel techniques, ranging from the basics (such as formatting cells) to intermediate skills (such as conditional formatting, pivot tables, and vLookups).

 - Critical Thinking Problems.
 Students use their basic calculations as the foundation for more advanced methods or business decisions.

 - Ethics Problems.
-Introduces students to ethical issues in managerial accounting consistent with Giving Voice to Values© created by Mary Gentile.
-(For more information go to MaryGentile.com or GivingVoiceToValues.org.)
-With this format, students discuss the arguments they would use to support an ethical decision, providing experience they can use in their future careers when faced with difficult situations.
+Introduces students to ethical issues in managerial accounting.
+Students discuss the arguments they would use to support an ethical decision, providing experience they can use in their future careers when faced with difficult situations.

 - Excel Templates and Case Information.
-Online access to templates for their Excel practice and case information needed to complete the Wedgewood assignments.
+Students receive online access to templates for their Excel practice and case information needed to complete the Wedgewood assignments.